IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 de-duplication workflows to support an interlinked registry relating WHICH workers provide WHAT SERVICES, WHERE.

+### 2.3.1 Implementation

 > **Solution Option:** [Federated Health Worker Registry](#412-federated-health-worker-registry)

+A central federated health worker registry can be set up that pulls data from various other sources of practitioner data such as the clinical colleges and licensing boards.
+Data can also be pulled from HR systems and combine this data with the licensing and training data.

 ## 2.4 Functioning Facilities Registry